Jiwan88/Python_Hypeskill/README.md

-# Python_Hypeskill
+# Python_Hyperskill
-The daily challenges and mini-projects on python of hyperskills.org
+The daily challenges and mini-projects on python of www.hyperskill.org